albuch/sbt-dependency-check/README.md

-dependencyCheckMixAuditAnalyzerEnabled | Sets whether or not the _experimental_ Mix Audit Analyzer should be used. | tue dependencyCheckMixAuditPath | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled. | dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
+dependencyCheckMixAuditAnalyzerEnabled | Sets whether or not the _experimental_ Mix Audit Analyzer should be used. | tue dependencyCheckMixAuditPath | Sets the path to the mix_audit executable; only used if mix audit analyzer is enabled and experimental analyzers are enabled. | dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckSwiftPackageResolvedAnalyzerEnabled | Sets whether or not the _experimental_ Swift Package Resolved Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true dependencyCheckPathToBundleAudit| The path to Ruby Bundle Audit. |
 dependencyCheckBundleAuditWorkingDirectory | Sets the path for the working directory that the Ruby Bundle Audit binary should be executed from. |